gregmsanderson/fly-hello-fastify-db-replay/README.md

 You can now run `fly open` or directly visit `https://your-app-name.fly.dev` and see the hello world JSON.

-But its `/read` and `/write` routes still won't return the correct values.
+But its `/write` route won't work yet.
 Why?
-The app currently only has one vm and we need two in order to replay failed writes.
+The app currently only has one vm but we need two in order to replay failed writes.

-## Make the sample app run in multiple regions
+## Make the sample app run in two regions

-We'll run `fly regions set lhr scl` to set our app's regions as the UK and Chile (where our primary database is).
+Run `fly regions set lhr scl` to set our app's regions as the UK and Chile (where our primary database is).

-We'll remove any backup regions using `fly regions backup set`.
+Then remove any legacy backup regions using `fly regions backup set`.

-Now we can check the regions are the ones expected by using `fly regions list`.
+Now we can check the regions are the two expected by using `fly regions list`.

-Hsving done that we'll then scale our sample app by running `fly scale count 2`.
+Hsving done that, scale our sample app by running `fly scale count 2`.
 We then have _two_ vms.
 One should be nearby (in `lhr`, where we are) and one far away (in `scl`, where our primary database is) in order to test the latency.

 You can see its status using `fly status`.
 You should soon see _two_ vms (in the chosen regions).
 It may take a minute for the new one to show as running so please wait until it does: